-The International Standards Organization (ISO) has specific standards for barcodes that are meant to define and control all barcodes used throughout the world.
-A barcode, by definition, is a one-dimensional (flat), printed code.
+The International Standards Organization (ISO) has specific standards for barcodes meant to define and control all barcodes used throughout the world.
+A barcode, by definition, is a one-dimensional (flat) printed code.
 It consists of black and white areas whose relationship to each other makes each barcode unique.

-The ISO has determined that there are multiple measuring and grading factors that apply to a standardized barcode.
+The ISO has determined that multiple measuring and grading factors apply to a standardized barcode.

 Minimum reflectance – Measurement of the dark areas of the bar compared to the light reflected by the light parts of the bar.
 The light (white) areas must be more than double that of the dark areas for the scanner to be able to read the barcode.

 Minimum edge contrast – Measures the contrast difference between adjacent bars and spaces.
 Simply put, there should be no shades of grey.
 Every portion of the barcode must be either black or white.

 Defects – Light spots in dark areas or dark spots in light areas can be caused by faulty printing equipment or a dirty environment.
 Barcode printers are designed specifically to print clean and crisp barcodes all the time..